jbosstools/jbosstools-devdoc/building/target_platforms.md

-## Target Platforms
+# Target Platforms

-[target-platforms](https://github.com/jbosstools/jbosstools-target-platforms/) define the set of external dependencies we use in order to write and build JBoss Tools.
+These target-platforms define the set of external dependencies we use in order to write and build JBoss Tools.
 Those dependencies can come from Eclipse.org, Atlassian, Google Web Toolkit...

 Target-platforms are meant to be used in IDE to provide the right set of dependencies to developers, and at build-time to provide the right set of dependency to the build, and at install-time to provide a site containing all dependencies to end-users.

 See these slides for generalities about target-platforms: http://www.slideshare.net/mickaelistria/a-journey-with-target-platforms.

-### Multiple vs Unified
+## Multiple vs Unified

 The **multiple** target-platform references multiple sites and it the one we maintain.
 It's the one to use in Eclipse IDE, since it includes sources (when available).
 It's available in _<jbosstools|jbdevstudio>/multiple_ folder.

 From this target-platform is deduced the **unified** target-platform which uses an aggregation of all those sites.
 The unified target-platform and site are used at build-time to save time while resolving dependencies, and also at install-time to ensure we provide to end-users all the dependencies he'll need in case he doesn't already have them.

-### Versions meaning
+## Versions meaning

 Here is the versioning patterns for target-platforms.
 Assuming we are targeting Eclipse x.y.z, target platform versions are of the form x.yz.MILESTONE(-SNAPSHOT).
 MILESTONE is a symbol that can be Alpha1, Alpha2, Beta1, CR1, or Final.
 When you see a target-platform with version x.yz.MILESTONE it means that it is the MILESTONE or the target-platform targeting Eclipse x.y.z.